the portable Python dataframe library

 Most Python dataframes are tightly coupled to their execution engine.
 And many databases only support SQL, with no Python API.
 Ibis solves this problem by providing a common API for data manipulation in Python, and compiling that API into the backend’s native language.
 This means you can learn a single API and use it across any supported backend (execution engine).

-Ibis supports three types of backend:
+Ibis broadly supports two types of backend:

 1. SQL-generating backends

-2. Expression-generating backends
+2. DataFrame-generating backends

 Ibis backend types